lorenmt/facade-urban-analysis/readme.md

-% Building Facade-based City Classification from Aerial View Images
+# Building Facade-based City Classification from Aerial View Images##33saf
-% Author: Shikun Liu
+# Author: Shikun Liu
-% Date: May 16, 2016
+# Date: May 16, 2016

 =====================folders======================
-facades - pre-detected facades in each city-pic_id; mat file contains all the information on each detected facades using JC's alogrithm more details: J. Liu and Y. Liu, 'Local Regularity-driven City-scale Facade Detection from Aerial Images', Computer Vision and Pattern Recognition
+facades - pre-detected facades in each city-pic_id; mat file contains all the information on each detected facades using JC's alogrithm more details: J. Liu and Y. Liu, 'Local Regularity-driven City-scale Facade Detection from Aerial Images', Computer Vision and Pattern Recognition #

 functions - all related matlab functions in main.m